Paul Karasik: Life and career

 Karasik co-edited of Masters of American Comics (2005), the coffee-table companion catalog to the first major American exhibition of comics, co-sponsored by the Hammer Museum and the Museum of Contemporary Canadian Art.

 His anthology highlighting the work of the (previously) obscure Golden Age cartoonist Fletcher Hanks, I Shall Destroy All The Civilized Planets (Fantagraphics, 2007), won a 2008 Eisner Award, the highest honor in the industry.
 A second volume, You Shall Die By Your Own Evil Creation (Fantagraphics, 2009), when combined with the first, comprises the complete works of Fletcher Hanks.
 Turn Loose Our Death Rays and Kill Them All!, a volume combining the two earlier books with some added material, was published in 2016.

+In 2025, he completed the graphic novel adaptions of Paul Auster's "The New York Trilogy" ,adding "Ghosts" (scripted by Karasik and illustrated by Lorenzo Mattotti), and "The Locked Room" (both scripted and illustrated by himself), along with the 1994 adaptation of "City of Glass" to create the 3-in-1 graphic novel, "Paul Auster's New York Trilogy" (Pantheon).
+Presenting the book at the 2025 San Diego Comic Con, Karasik was presented with the Inkpot Achievement Award.

 As Program Director of the comics festival Comic Arts Brooklyn for two years, Karasik conducted interviews with Paul Auster, Charles Burns, Roz Chast, Jeff Smith, Art Spiegelman, et al.

 Paul Karasik’s gag cartoons and essays have appeared in The New York Times, The Nation and The New Yorker.